-All Town departments, Residential, and Commercial and Institutional
+All Town Departments, Residential, and Commercial and Institutional

-- Implement a drought surcharge as follows: Reduce ET Factors from 40% to 0% which will eliminate outdoor water budgets for all customers putting them into Tier 3 rates for water usage for any outdoor water use.
-Reduce conservation threshold to 15,000 gallons, increase Tier 3 rate by 10%, and increase surcharge by 10% as well as periodic water shutoffs as needed. - Eliminate all outdoor water use and irrigation unless required for emergency operations and response. - Indoor water use is restricted to critical activities such as cooking, drinking water, or bathing.
+- Implement a drought surcharge as follows: Eliminate outdoor water budgets for all customers putting them into Tier 3 rates for water usage for any outdoor water use.
+Reduce conservation threshold to indoor use so that all use in excess of the indoor allowance would be charged at the surcharge rates, increase Tier 3 rate by 10%, and increase surcharge by 10% as well as periodic water shutoffs as needed. - Eliminate all outdoor water use and irrigation unless required for emergency operations and response. - Indoor water use is restricted to critical activities such as cooking, drinking water, or bathing.
 Limitations on gallons used per household will be implemented according to the specific drought conditions, and complete water shutoffs may be periodically necessary.

-8 PLAN IMPLEMENTATION AND MONITORING
+8. PLAN IMPLEMENTATION AND MONITORING

-8.1 Mitigation Action Plan
+8.1.
+Mitigation Action Plan

-Many of the mitigation measures are either a component of this Drought Management Plan, are specified in Castle Rock's other water related plans (e.g. 2023 Water Efficiency Master Plan, 2021 Water Resources Strategic Master Plan, 2024 Water Use Management Plan), or are standard practices conducted by Town staff.
+Many of the mitigation measures are either a component of this Drought Management Plan, are specified in Castle Rock's other water related plans (e.g., 2023 Water Efficiency Master Plan, 2021 Water Resources Strategic Master Plan, 2024 Water Use Management Plan), or are standard practices conducted by Town staff.
 These measures are generally conducted and/or tested on a routine annual basis.
 The majority of mitigation measures related to the development of new water supplies and operation/maintenance changes are to occur when new supplies are anticipated to come online.
-Table 18 summarizes the water efficiency activities currently in place, in progress, or presently being considered for implementation, along with the relevant periods of implementation and the customer class they may affect.
+Table 23 to Table 26 summarize the water efficiency activities currently in place, in progress, or presently being considered for implementation, along with the relevant periods of implementation and the customer class they may affect.